Moving from New Jersey to Nebraska

 Bighorn sheep can be seen in the Badlands climbing rock structures in herds.
 Elk, pronghorn, bald eagles, wild turkey, snapping turtles, and western tiger salamanders are just a few of the other creatures you may have the fortune to see while living in Nebraska.

-Interesting Attractions To Pass the Time
+#6 Interesting Attractions to Pass the Time

 Nebraska is full of several unique places to visit and events to attend.
 While we went already went over some of the amazing natural attractions in the area, you can visit the Ashfall Fossil Beds to see the fossils of animals killed in a volcanic eruption, including now-extinct animals.
 Carhenge is also a popular attraction and display of recycling at its best.
 It is a replica of Stonehenge made completely out of rescued abandoned cars.